Mighty Morphin Power Rangers: Allegations of homophobia

 David Yost was the last of the original Ranger actors to leave the series (during Power Rangers Zeo), citing homophobic attitudes from production staff, prompting him to unsuccessfully undergo conversion therapy in an effort to change his sexuality.
-In a 2010 interview with fan blog "No Pink Spandex", Yost stated that he walked off set one day because "[he] was called 'faggot' one too many times."
+In a 2010 interview with fan blog "No Pink Spandex", Yost stated that he walked off set one day because he "was called 'faggot' one too many times."
 He also stated that the producers would often ask other cast members what they thought about his homosexuality, and this made him uncomfortable as well.
 Shortly after this interview, producer Scott Page-Pagter stated that Yost left over a pay dispute and that he didn't know why Yost made the allegations of homophobia; he further stated that Yost did not get along with any of the crew.

 Other

-In Malaysia, the phrase "Mighty Morphin" was censored and edited out from the logo due to the word "morphin" being too similar to the name of the drug morphine.
+In Malaysia, the series was simply known as Power Rangers as the word "morphin" was considered too similar to the name of the drug morphine.

 Awards and nominations

 Broadcast and home media

-Reruns of Mighty Morphin Power Rangers were aired on all networks such as Fox/ABC Family, Toon Disney (part of the Jetix block) and ABC Kids for a short time, but returned on TeenNick's The '90s Are All That block in honor of the series' 20th anniversary in 2013.
+Reruns of Mighty Morphin Power Rangers were aired on networks such as Fox/ABC Family, Toon Disney (part of the Jetix block), ABC Kids and Kabillion.

+2010 re-version

+In 2010, a new version of the series' first 32 episodes, with revised graphics and visual effects, was broadcast on ABC Kids, with Bandai producing a new product line to coincide with the release.
+It was the final Power Rangers season to air on ABC Kids, as Haim Saban re-acquired the franchise from Disney, who took over the rights in 2002.
+Beginning with Power Rangers Samurai in 2011, the franchise had moved to Nickelodeon.

+Following the franchise's move to Nickelodeon, the show was shown on sister networks Nicktoons and TeenNick.

+2025 remaster

+In 2025, Hasbro Entertainment released a digital upscale of the first season of the series, under the title Mighty Morphin Power Rangers: Re-Ignition.
+The upscaled episodes became available to view on YouTube, Tubi, The Roku Channel and Netflix, with Playmates Toys producing a kid-focused product line to coincide with the release.